Competition between service providers with strategic resource allocation: application to network slicing: Game model and analysis

 Substituting~\eqref{eq:genSolWeights} into~\eqref{eq:penetration_NLeq} we obtain

-from where the value of $\penratio{j}$ can be obtained numerically.
+from where the value of $\penratio{j}$ can be obtained numerically, with low complexity and in a scalable way.
+Also, $\penratio{j}$ solely depends on the normalized capacity of the cell and on the share of all NSTs, so that each tenant could calculate its weights for the proposed solution without knowing the weights chosen by the others, which preserves privacy of their business strategies.
 We observe that $\penratio{j}$ solely depends on the normalized capacity of the cell and on the share of all NSTs.
 Similarly, substituting~\eqref{eq:genSolWeights} into~\eqref{eq:n_rs} yields

 where